monsoonmaelstrom/book2/book2.md

 “Hard to say.
 We’ve been back for weeks and no one’s been back there, so maybe not.”

 “I can’t think of a better place,” I admit.
-“Iverson, presumably already knows about it, so we wouldn’t be giving anything away by doing it there, and though it might not be much, maybe it will help to muddy the waters just a bit.
+“Iverson presumably already knows about it, so we wouldn’t be giving anything away by doing it there, and though it might not be much, maybe it will help to muddy the waters just a bit.
 Could be me, but it could also be you or Davy.”

 “Well, if we do it there, we could all go for brunch first.
 Maybe send Gavin and Giorgi around to check it out before we show up,” Alex says shrugging.